Last updated on May 23rd, 2019 at 01:01 pm

 What Are Diet Pills?

-Many diet pill manufacturers make claims that are too good to be true.
+Many manufacturers make claims that are too good to be true.
 For instance, most say that you can lose large sums of weight without exercise.

-Not only is it highly likely that the promises of weight loss as a result of taking diet pills aren’t realistic, but the pills are also usually dangerous.
+Not only is it highly likely that the promises of weight loss as a result of taking dietary supplements aren’t realistic, but the pills are also usually dangerous.
 This is because weight loss products don’t go through a review or approval process by the FDA prior to becoming available for purchase.

-And while there are many herbal and natural choices for diet pills on the market, we aren’t able to truly say whether a product is safe because of practices like these.
+And while there are many herbal and natural choices for dietary supplements on the market, we aren’t able to truly say whether a product is safe because of practices like these.

 Diet pills are used to promote weight loss with the majority fitting into one of two categories.
 They work within your body to either increase your metabolism or suppress your appetite.

 How Are They Taken?